 First, imagine you are reading the book of James.
-You come across the following: Come now, you who say, 'Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit'-yet you do not know what tomorrow will bring.
+You come across the following: "Come now, you who say, 'Today or tomorrow we will go into such and such a town and spend a year there and trade and make a profit' - yet you do not know what tomorrow will bring.
 What is your life?
 For you are a mist that appears for a little time and then vanishes.
 Instead you ought to say, 'If the Lord wills, we will live and do this or that.'
 As it is, you boast in your arrogance.
-All such boasting is evil" (James 4:13-16).
+All such boasting is evil" (James 4:13-16, ESV).

-In this passage James appears to criticize all attempts to plan for the future.
+In this passage, James appears to criticize all attempts to plan for the future.
 If we start by asking, "What should I do?" then we may attempt to identify situations in which planning for the future is wrong. ("What do you mean I need to hand in my assignment on Tuesday?!
 Blasphemer!")
 However, by doing this, we may entirely miss James's point.
 In fact, we would.
-If, however, we ask the question "What does this reveal about my brokenness that requires Christ's work in my life?" then we are in a better position to discern James's true purpose.
+If, however, we ask the question, "What does this reveal about my brokenness that requires Christ's work in my life?" then we are in a better position to discern James's true purpose.

-Notice the reference to "boast" and "boasting" in verse 16.
+Notice the reference to "boast" and "boasting" in Verse 16.
 James is speaking to a prideful spirit of independence that says, "I'm the master of my fate, the controller of my destiny.
-I'm the man."
-James invites me to come to the Lord acknowledging my propensity to try to control my future and live independently from him.
-I must repent of my lack of faith in his goodness.
-Thus the real dance step is not about planning at all.
-What I hear Christ saying is "Entrust your future to me," not merely "Stop making boastful claims about your future, you braggart."
+I'm in control."
+James invites me to come to the Lord acknowledging my propensity to try to control my future and live independently from Him.
+I must repent of my lack of faith in His goodness.
+Thus, the real dance step is not about planning at all.
+What I hear Christ saying is "Entrust your future to me" not merely "Stop making boastful claims about your future, you braggart."
 This kind of trust requires a renovation of my soul.

 Next, imagine you're reading through the Gospel of Mark.
-In chapter 10 you read about an incident that takes place as Jesus and his disciples are making their final journey to Jerusalem, where he will be crucified.
-Immediately after Jesus tells his disciples that he will be spit upon, flogged, and murdered in Jerusalem (Mark 10:32-

-34), James and John approach Jesus with a special request: "Grant us to sit, one at your right hand and one at your left, in your glory" (verse 37).
+In Chapter 10, you read about an incident that takes place as Jesus and His disciples are making their final journey to Jerusalem, where He will be crucified.
+Immediately after Jesus tells His disciples that He will be spit upon flogged and murdered in Jerusalem (Mark 10:32-34), James and John approach Jesus with a special request: "Grant us to sit, one at your right hand and one at your left, in your glory" (Mark 10:37, ESV).

-James and John are requesting special places of honor in his kingdom.
-They see their association with Jesus as a means to future status, power, and influence.
+James and John are requesting special places of honor in God's kingdom.
+They see their association with Jesus as a means to future status, power and influence.
 As a result, they are blind to Jesus' true purpose.

-At this point you could be thinking, How can they have been so blind and power hungry?
-But if we ask the question "What does this passage reveal about my spiritual brokenness that requires the redemptive work of Christ?" we just may see ourselves in the actions of Jesus' disciples.
-Aren't we like James and John?
+At this point, you could be thinking, "How can they have been so blind and power hungry?"
+But if we ask the question, "What does this passage reveal about my spiritual brokenness that requires the redemptive about planning at all.
+What I hear Christ saying is "Entrust your future to me" not merely about your future ..."